 Qualified doctors Certified medications Online consultation with aftercare

-As you approach menopause, you may experience more headaches.
+In the years leading up to menopause, you may experience more headaches.
 This is because fluctuating hormones are a contributing factor in chronic headache and migraine.
 Headaches can be accompanied by neck pain or nausea.
-So, how does this work exactly?
+How does this work exactly?
 Is there anything you can do about it?
 And what supplements help with headaches?

 What is happening in your body?